Hyde War Memorial Trust

 Link to Hyde:Lived in Hyde

-He died when the Cruiser on which he served, HMS "Monmouth", was sunk by the German Battle Cruiser Gneisenau on 1st November 1914 during the battle of Coronel, off the coast of Chile.
+He died when the Cruiser HMS Monmouth was sunk by the German Battle Cruiser Gneisenau on 1st November 1914 during the battle of Coronel, off the coast of Chile.

 He received the 1914-15 Star, Victory & British War Medals.